Matt Berry: Music

 In October 2007, Berry provided a new track, "Cream Pie", to Bearded for readers to download free, followed by a cover of the Blur song "Sing" in November 2007.
 "Cream Pie" is still available to supporters of Beardaid.

 Until 2010, Berry presented a show on Absolute Radio, where he still performs various voiceovers and was described as "the voice of Absolute Radio".

 In 2015, Berry was the opening act for Steven Wilson's second Royal Albert Hall concert.

 In July 2018, Berry released the album Television Themes on Acid Jazz Records, featuring covers of famous retro TV themes such as Sorry!, Doctor Who and Rainbow.
 It became his first UK Top 40 album chart hit.

 In 2019, Berry was revealed as one of the contributing artists on The Desert Sessions album Vols.
 11 & 12.
 He co-wrote, narrated, and played the organ on the track "Chic Tweetz".

 In October 2020, Berry's album Phantom Birds (also issued by Acid Jazz) made the UK albums chart and eclipsed the number 38 peak of Television Themes by reaching number 31.
 In December 2020, he appeared in Gorillaz's live-streamed concert Song Machine Live, performing the narration for the spoken-word song "Fire Coming Out of the Monkey's Head" from the album Demon Days.
 On 14 May 2021, Berry released his ninth studio album The Blue Elephant through Acid Jazz.
 In 2023, he released his 10th studio album Simplicity.
 His 11th studio album Heard Noises was released on 24 January 2025 through Acid Jazz.

 The song "Take My Hand" from Berry's album Witchazel (2009), which first became known as the opening theme for his comedy series Toast of London (2012–2015), garnered new interest when it was used as the closing credits theme of the Netflix documentary miniseries American Murder: Gabby Petito in February 2025.
 In the two weeks following the airing of the series, the song was streamed in the U.S. over 579,000 times, representing a 1,505% increase in the song's streaming activity.

 As of October 2025, Berry has transferred to Sony Music Publishing for future releases.
+On 29 October 2025 he made a guest appearance playing the organ for Queens of the Stone Age on their Catacombs Tour at Royal Albert Hall.